HVAC Career Guide – Projected Growth & Salaries

 Solar Technician

-Thanks to the solar power market's rapid growth, the United States Bureau of Labor Statistics (BLS 2021) has noted a positive job outlook for solar PV installers.
-It predicts that employment will increase by an astounding 52 percent between 2020 and 2030 and that the industry will open up excellent job opportunities for qualified individuals—particularly those who complete photovoltaic training programs.
+Thanks to the solar power market's rapid growth, the United States Bureau of Labor Statistics has noted a positive job outlook for solar PV installers.
+It predicts that employment will increase by an astounding 48 percent between 2023 and 2033 and that the industry will open up excellent job opportunities for qualified individuals—particularly those who complete photovoltaic training programs.

 Wind Turbine Technician